A place for everyone to experiment in art & science…

 We want the ASCUS Lab to be a place for independent research and experimentation, allowing anyone to conduct their own experiments.
 In short, the ASCUS Lab will be a community space for art and science experimentation, providing a facility for innovative, creative and fun methods of public engagement with the arts and sciences and allowing access for everyone to the specialist tools of science.
 Join our ASCUS Lab Community Facebook Group a public group for ASCUS Lab Community members to meet virtually, share ideas and relevant titbits.

-ASCUS Lab is supported by a Wellcome Trust People Award and Summerhall
+ASCUS Lab was established with support from a Wellcome Trust People Award and through ongoing support from Summerhall